Dartin’ Around Vernon

 As you can see from my pictures, I tackled this mighty trail on two different days in two different seasons.
 I will continue tradition and present it south to north.

-(After completing the above nonsense trail, I did the out-and-back of the southernmost section of the Dart Hill Trail South (West).
+If curious, after completing the above nonsense trail, I did the out-and-back of the southernmost section of the Dart Hill Trail South (West).
 The path here is a stone dust trail that surely attracts all sorts of walkers during better weather.

 The trail here follows the Hockanum tradition of skirting the backlots of businesses and townhouses.
 Some solid attempts have been made to hide them with some evergreen plantings, and I appreciate that.
 No effort whatsoever has been made to clean up all the dog crap along this section, however.